 - Some come with Wi-Fi and Bluetooth facilities, which makes it easy to keep a check on temperature and cooking time.

 However, they may be costlier than gas grills.
 They take a longer time to cook.
 Buying wooden pellets for fuel may seem expensive in the long run.
+If you want to find more about pellet smokers, check out buying guides on Perfectly Smoked.

 Gas grills are the most popular for grilling outdoors.
 They are usually fuelled by propane, but one can also switch to natural gas.